queue-miscreant/chatango-client/README.md

 Ultra-Meme Chatango CLIent
 ==========================
-Version 6.28318
+Version 6.283185
 --------------------------
-A CLI application written in python with curses input and ANSI escape-colored output.
+A terminal application written in python with curses input and ANSI escape-colored output.
 Used to implement a client for chatango, an online chatting service.
 Run `python chatango.py` or `./chatango.py` in the directory you extracted it to.
 I recommend making a symlink in /usr/local/bin/ so you don't have to navigate to the folder,